simplifi/kafka_docker/README.md

 make lint
 ```

-It is strongly recommended that lint
+It is strongly recommended that linting passes, but Travis-CI does not run the linters because golint specifies that
+it may have false positives and shouldn't be relied on automatically.

 Other make commands:
 ```